Hi and thank you for clicking on The Skipper.

 "Ohio.
 It's a state in the USA."

-"I have never heard of such strange places," said Elladan.
+"I have never heard of such a place," said Elladan.

-"Ui!
-You are too distrusting."
-Elladan turned to me and smiled.
+"Ui!"
+Elladan smothered a laugh before he turned to me with a smile.
 (He was such a pretty boy and he knew it.)
-"You are in Lothlorien, Ana.
+"You are in Lothlórien, Ana.
 The forest of our people and the heart of elvendom in Middle Earth.
 No one has passed the borders of this forest unseen before you."

 "That's because I didn't pass the borders," I said.
 "I was dropped here.
 When I Skipped worlds."